villeristi/vue.js-starter-template/README.md

 yarn start
 ```

 Runs the Webpack module-bundler, starts watching for changes & launches the BrowserSync server to [http://localhost:3000](http://localhost:3000) (it's possible to change the port from `package.json` config-section).
+Uses [Webpack Dashboard](https://github.com/FormidableLabs/webpack-dashboard)

 **Note!** Webpack handles all the reloading stuff while BrowserSync just proxies the default webpack-port (`8080`) giving the possibility to connect to dev-server from multiple devices:
 ![BrowserSync](.github/browsersync.png)